danieldeer/heatertips/content/posts/can-i-use-an-extension-cord-with-a-space-heater.md

 However, if there’s no other option for you, you should definitely limit your space heater’s power demand to 750W or 1000W.
 Lots of modern space heaters have this capability.

 Even though heating your room will take a little longer, this is a much safer approach than running your heater at full power.

+If you're also wondering whether surge protectors are a safer alternative to extension cords for space heaters, check out [Can You Use a Surge Protector with a Space Heater?](/can-you-use-a-surge-protector-with-a-space-heater/) for a detailed explanation of the risks and recommendations.